ScottSoren/EC_MS/README.rst

 And that's just a small teaser.
 Additional functionality includes:

+- object-oriented interface to mass spectra with the Spectrum and Spectra classes

 - Calibration functions and classes for quantitative data analysis and plotting

 - Thermochemistry and Electrolyte subpackages for calculating standard potentials and chemical equilibrium